Qiskit/qiskit-metapackage/docs/faq.rst

 **Q: Why do I receive the error message** ``Error: Instance of QuantumCircuit has no member`` **when adding gates to a circuit?**

-**A:** This is a pylint error, which is a Linter for Python.
+**A:** This is a Pylint error, which is a Linter for Python.
 Linters analyze code for potential errors, and they throw errors when they find potentially erroneous code.
 However, this error should not prevent your code from compiling or running, so there is no need to worry.
 The error